adamchlus/adamchlus.github.io/_pages/cv.md

 ## Publications
 - Serbin S.P., Wu J., Ely K.S., Kruger E.L., Townsend P.A., Meng R., Wolfe B.T., **Chlus A.**, Wang Z.,
 Rogers A. (2019).
-From the Arctic to the tropics: multi-biome prediction of leaf mass per area using leaf reflectance. *New Phytologist.*
+From the Arctic to the tropics: multi-biome prediction of leaf mass per area using leaf reflectance.
+New Phytologist.
 - Dierssen H.M., Bostrom K.J.,**Chlus A.**, Hammerstrom K., Thompson D.R., Lee Z. (2019).
 Pushing
-the limits of seagrass remote sensing in the turbid waters of Elkhorn Slough, California. *Remote Sensing.* 11(14).
+the limits of seagrass remote sensing in the turbid waters of Elkhorn Slough, California.
+Remote Sensing.
+11(14).
 -  Khan, A. L., Dierssen H., Schwarz J.P.,Schmitt C., **Chlus A.**, Hermanson M., Painter T. H., McKnight D. M. (2017).
-Impacts of coal dust from an active mine on the spectral reﬂectance of Arctic surface snow in Svalbard, Norway. *Journal of Geophysical Research: Atmospheres*.
+Impacts of coal dust from an active mine on the spectral reﬂectance of Arctic surface snow in Svalbard, Norway.
+Journal of Geophysical Research: Atmospheres.
 122:1767-1778.
 -  Dierssen H., McManus G.B., **Chlus A.**, Qiu D., Bo-Cai G., Lin S. (2015).
-Space station captures a red tide ciliate bloom at high spectral and spatial resolution. *Proceedings of the National Academy of Sciences*.
+Space station captures a red tide ciliate bloom at high spectral and spatial resolution.
+Proceedings of the National Academy of Sciences.
 112(48): 14783-14787.
 -  Dierssen H. M., **Chlus A.**, Russell B. (2015).
-Hyperspectral discrimination of floating mats of seagrass wrack and the macroalgae Sargassum in coastal waters of Greater Florida Bay using airborne remote sensing. *Remote Sensing of Environment.* 167: 247-258.
+Hyperspectral discrimination of floating mats of seagrass wrack and the macroalgae Sargassum in coastal waters of Greater Florida Bay using airborne remote sensing.
+Remote Sensing of Environment.
+167: 247-258.

 ## Presentations

-- **Chlus, A.**, Wang, Z., Kruger, E., Townsend, P.*Integration of NEON imaging spectroscopy and LiDAR data for 3-dimensional canopy trait mapping.* ForestSAT.
+- **Chlus, A.**, Wang, Z., Kruger, E., Townsend, P. Integration of NEON imaging spectroscopy and LiDAR data for 3-dimensional canopy trait mapping.
+ForestSAT.
 College Park, MD.
 2018
-- **Chlus, A.**, Townsend, P., Wang, Z., Singh, A. *Remote sensing spectroscopy to discriminate plant functional types and physiological function*.
+- **Chlus, A.**, Townsend, P., Wang, Z., Singh, A. Remote sensing spectroscopy to discriminate plant functional types and physiological function.
 IEEE Geoscience and Remote Sensing Society Annual Conference.
 Fort Worth, TX.
 2017
-- **Chlus, A.**, Singh, A., Townsend, P. *Apparent drivers of forest functional trait retrievals in imaging spectroscopy data.
-Ecological Society of America Annual Conference*.
+- **Chlus, A.**, Singh, A., Townsend, P. Apparent drivers of forest functional trait retrievals in imaging spectroscopy data.
+Ecological Society of America Annual Conference.
 Fort Lauderdale, FL.
 2016
-- **Chlus, A.**, Dierssen, H. *Discrimination of floating coastal vegetation using airborne hyperspectral imagery.* NASA Ocean Color Remote Sensing Team Conference.
+- **Chlus, A.**, Dierssen, H. Discrimination of floating coastal vegetation using airborne hyperspectral imagery.
+NASA Ocean Color Remote Sensing Team Conference.
 Washington D.C.
 2014

 ## Honors and Awards